what are my chances of having a pregnancy over 35?

 Older mums are a bit more likely to have complications in delivery: about 15% of pregnant women over the age of 35 have an emergency caesarean section.
 It's not as scary as it might sound, though.
 The procedure takes less than an hour, and the scar is almost unnoticeable.

 Try taking light exercise throughout your pregnancy and staying relaxed in the run-up to your due date to reduce the chances of needing an emergency C-section.
+Want to find out when your new arrival is due?
+Don't forget to check out our pregnancy due date calculator!

 what are the benefits to being an older expectant mum?